 Medicine Hat College

-Under an articulation agreement between Medicine Hat College and the University of Saskatchewan College of Agriculture and Bioresources, graduates of the Environmental Reclamation Technician Diploma at Medicine Hat College are eligible for up to 57 credit units of into the Bachelor of Science in Agriculture degree program, majoring in Environmental Science or Soil Science, or the Bachelor of Science in Renewable Resource Management with a major in Resource Science.
+Under an articulation agreement between Medicine Hat College and the University of Saskatchewan College of Agriculture and Bioresources, graduates of the Environmental Reclamation Technician Diploma, and the Environmental Biology & Reclamation Technology at Medicine Hat College are eligible for advanced standing into the Bachelor of Science in Agriculture degree program, majoring in Environmental Science or Soil Science, or the Bachelor of Science in Renewable Resource Management in Resource Science.

-This agreement is effective as of December 2019 and will pertain to applicants who are graduate of the Environmental Reclamation Technician Diploma and started their program of studies in September 2016 or later.
+• Environmental Biology & Reclamation Technology Diploma: Advanced standing up to 60 credits units.
+This agreement is effective as of April 2024 and will pertain to applicants who are graduates of this diploma and started their program of studies in September 2023 or later.

 Lakeland College